prebid/prebid.github.io/adops/gam-hbt-step-by-step.md

 Historical reporting in Ad Manager helps you understand how header bidding is performing.

 - Use the Bidder dimension to see performance by exchange.
+In Data Transfer files, this is called Buyer Network.
 - Add the Demand Channel dimension to see whether buyers accessed your inventory through header bidding (the Demand Channel dimension has a value of “Header bidding”).
+This is called Product in Data Transfer files.

 ## Using protections with header bidding